 Architectural Armour manufacture bullet resistant wall boards to upgrade structures to protect against bullets or blast fragmentation.
 Bullet Resistant Boards are manufactured in varying thicknesses to conform to a required level off bullet resistance, there are a variety of International standards but here we list the EU EN1063 standard and corresponding thicknesses.
-We hold stock for immediate delivery of 7mm BR2 and 12mm BR4 ballistic wall panels, other ballistic specifications manufactured to order.
+We hold stock for immediate delivery of 7mm BR2 and 12mm BR4 ballistic wall panels.

 7mm boards - EN 1063 BR2 equivalent to NIJ 0108.01 IIA

 10mm boards - EN 1063 BR3 equivalent to NIJ 0108.01 II

 12mm boards - EN 1063 BR4 equivalent to NIJ 0108.01 IIIA

 26mm boards - EN 1063 BR4+ 7.62 x 39mm (Kalashnikov AK47)

 32mm boards - EN 1063 BR6 7.62 x 51mm equivalent to NIJ 0108.01 III

 35mm boards - EN 1063 BR5/BR6 5.56 x 45mm Nato & 7.62 x 51mm

 12.5mm boards - EN 1063 SG2 and BS 5051 G2S86